TiagoCabral2000/Short_Message_Platform-C/README.md

 - unsubscribe <topic>  -> Stops receiving messages for this topic.
 If no persistent messages remain and no users are subscribed, the topic is removed entirely.

 - exit -> Closes the feed process.

+### Manager Commands

+users -> Lists all users currently on the platform.

+remove <username> -> Removes a user from the platform, automatically ending their feed process.
+Other users are notified of this user’s removal.

+topics -> Lists all topics, showing their name and the number of persistent messages.

+show <topic> -> Displays all persistent messages in the specified topic.

+lock <topic> -> Prevents new messages from being sent to the specified topic.
+Persistent messages remain until expiration, and users can still subscribe to it.

+unlock <topic> -> Re-enables sending messages to the specified topic.

+close -> Shuts down the platform and terminates the manager, notifying all feed processes to close and releasing system resources.